serverpod/relic/doc/site/docs/02-core-concepts/04-requests.md

 Every handler in Relic receives a request through the context object (`ctx.request`), allowing you to inspect and process the incoming data before generating a response.

-## Understanding the request object
+## Understanding the Request object

 When a client makes a request to your server, Relic creates a `Request` object that encapsulates all the details of that request.
 This object is immutable and provides type-safe access to request data.